 Have you ever had to use the services of a Public Defender?
 Are you satisfied with how they handled your case and represented you in court?

-All court records are are public records and are available upon request.
+All court records are public records and are available upon request.
 They contain a case file with a docket sheet and every documents and motions in your case.
 You can access your court case records using the Shelby County website, or by going to the Clerk of Court’s office where the case was filed.

 Clerk of Court